photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 A bacterium walks into a restaurant, ignores everyone, and walks straight into the kitchen.
 The cook looks over and sees him.

-Hey, you can’t be back here!
-Employees only.
+“Hey, you can’t be back here!
+Employees only.”

-The bacteria responds, It’s okay, I’m staph.
+The bacteria responds, “It’s okay, I’m staph.”

 Germs {#germs .unnumbered}
 -----